To learn more about large language models, see Introduction to LLMs.

 Opus 4.6

-The most capable model available in Bolt, with the deepest reasoning and greatest sensitivity to your instructions.Opus 4.6 is tuned to respond more directly to how you prompt it.
-If you tell it to think carefully about a specific problem, it will invest deeper reasoning in that area in a way other models may not.
+A highly capable model with deep reasoning and high sensitivity to your instructions.Opus 4.6 is tuned to respond more directly to how you prompt it.
+If you tell it to think carefully about a specific problem, it invests deeper reasoning in that area in a way other models may not.
 This makes it especially well-suited for navigating large, existing codebases and reasoning through messy or legacy code where understanding tangled dependencies and older patterns matters.
-For new projects or tasks where Sonnet 4.6 or Opus 4.5 already perform well, Opus 4.6 may not show a meaningful difference.
+For new projects or tasks where Sonnet 4.6 already performs well, Opus 4.6 may not show a meaningful difference.
 Its strength emerges in the hardest problems where precise, directed reasoning makes a real impact.Best for:

 - Brownfield development in large, tangled codebases